 Students wishing to apply for grants and/or work-study employment must complete the Free Application for Federal Student Aid (FAFSA).
-Students may obtain a paper copy of the FAFSA in the Financial Aid Office or may complete it online at www.fafsa.ed.gov.
+Students may obtain a paper copy of the FAFSA in the Office of Financial Aid or may complete it online at www.fafsa.ed.gov.

 After the application is submitted, the student will receive a Student Aid Report (SAR) from the Department of Education.
 The Student Aid Report contains the Estimated Family Contribution (EFC) that is used in determining the student's eligibility to receive financial aid.
-The type and amount of assistance will be determined by the Financial Aid Office based on several factors.
+The type and amount of assistance will be determined by the Office of Financial Aid based on several factors.